bonn0062/GSoD/absolute_beginners_outline.rst

   - Binary operators

-  - Once you've created your arrays, you can start to work with them.
-For example, if you create two arrays, one called "data" and one called "ones":
+Once you've created your arrays, you can start to work with them.
+Let's say, for example, that you've created two arrays, one called "data" and one called "ones":

 .. image:: images/np_array_data_ones.png